 The fruit of Conocephalum, the giant liverwort, is borne on small toadstool-like growths, and the sperm on other individuals, in sessile disks.
 Liverworts “invented” the so-called breathing pores, or stomates [that may be seen] with the naked eye, looking like pin pricks in the center of the diamond-shaped divisions into which the surface of the plant is divided.
 The stomates of mosses, by the way, are found only on the fruit capsules.

-Marchantia polymorpha - liverwort of many forms [photo left], as the name implies - seems to the novice to be three distinct species.
+Marchantia polymorpha - liverwort of many forms [photo], as the name implies - seems to the novice to be three distinct species.
 The vegetative form displays exquisitely fashioned green nests lined with tiny green eggs - not eggs, really, but what answers to bulblets in higher plants.
 On another individual, little stalked disks with scalloped margins carry the sperm, while a third form develops the fruit on the under surface of little, deeply fringed umbrellas.
 As these points are observed, one more character of liverworts will probably be noted - the cloying sweet odor.

 Photos above of Bartramia pomiformis, Polytrichum and Marchantia polymorpha are ©Michael Lüth, Wisconsin Flora.
 Sphagnum angustifolium, ©G D Bebeau.

 Evergreen ferns make the woods attractive when other vegetation is brown and shriveled.
 They refresh eyes half blinded by reflection from the snow and serve to “keep in memory green” the delights of the growing season.
 Two species frequent tamarack bogs: The Spinulose shield fern, [Dryopteris carthusiana] whose dissected fronds have all the grace and delicacy of the well known Lady fern’s, and the crested shield fern that shows marked individuality in its deeply etched venation.